 Going to college comes with a whole new set of challenges and adventures.
-But before you even enroll, while you’re deciding where to go, there are lots of things to figure out.
+But before you even enroll there are lots of things to figure out.
 Some of the vocabulary used in higher education may be confusing—much of it is open to interpretation, depending on what college or university you’re researching.
 As you explore your options, get up-to-speed on the university vocab so you can make informed decisions about your college experience.

 Learn about the difference between colleges and universities.
 There is a difference between the term college and university, and it could impact your decision to attend a certain school.